skywalker2207/DFS-phodenge-/README.md

    The platform must be able to store and manage blood reports, including complete blood counts, blood chemistries, and other blood test results.

 ### 4. Data Access, Downloading and Sharing

    Patients must be able to access and share their healthcare data with authorized healthcare providers and other authorized individuals

+### 5. Appointment scheduling
+   Stakeholders must be able to view their schedule and must need a feature to add appointment to schedule.

+### 6. Analysis and Comparison
+   Information present must be critically analysed varying with different metrics tounderstand the trend and to ind similarity or differences with some other data.
+### 7. Correlating Information
+   Stakeholder must view all the information at once as graph to find the correlation between data and particular field for which most of the people are affected in order to ind a relation or trend.
 ## Non-Functional Requirements

 ### 1. Performance